tmoris/tmoris/READMe.md

 # Hi, I'm Tibenkana Moris Github's tmoris  👋

 I'm a software Developer with expertize in web design and  app development.
 I'm passionate about creating simple, innovative and user-friendly applications that drive results for businesses.
-In my free time, I enjoy contributing to open-source projects and exploring the latest industry trends.